azens1995/hl7-helper/README.md

 1. `npm run generate` to generate the result HL7.
 2. `npm run parse` to parse the HL7 files provided in `orders` directory
+3. `npm run deidentify` to deidentify the HL7 files provided in `originals` directory. <br>
+   Note: Make sure you have hl7 files in the folder.
+Folder structure will be `/originals/today_date(e.g. 20210312)/some_file.txt`.
+You can have multiple hl7 files in the folder named as today_date.
+Only files that is inside folders of today date will be de-identified.

 ## Working